kevinyslo/pg/doc/pg.md

         - pool size
             - JMS AtomikosConnectionFactoryBean max pool size set in JMSConfig
             - DB datasource pool size set in properties (spring.jta.atomikos.datasource.max-pool-size)
-    - Build UI using react to input user and submit post request in site A
+    - Build UI using react to input user and submit post request in site A (Please refer to react.md)
+    - Spring find request session with undertow by default
+        - Undertow find JESSIONID from request cookie
+        - Its session manager match session id of each sessions in the server
+        - The session will store spring security context, e.g. the context has principal

+8. sql(mysql), jms(wildfly) : todo
     - todo : deploy 2.2.x to latest wildfly (later)

-8. sql(mysql), jms(wildfly) : todo

 # Git connect
 - https://blog.techbridge.cc/2018/01/17/learning-programming-and-coding-with-python-git-and-github-tutorial/